rsz_notting_hill_2_istock-694113254_1

 High-net-worth or private banking divisions

-• Some private or boutique banks often accept RSU income.
+• Private or boutique banks often accept RSU income, especially when you want a larger mortgage loan.
 Some of the biggest banks accept up to 100% of vested stock when applicants can show regular income.

-• HSBC, Metro Bank, Skipton, Kensington, and NatWest may accept vested RSUs—especially with documented history.
+• HSBC, Metro Bank, Skipton for Intermediation, Hodge, Kensington, and NatWest may accept vested RSUs, especially with a documented history.
+Coutts and The Co-operative Bank for Intermediaries can also access these applications.

 Typical RSU mortgage application process